JavaScript is required

 Ready to sound polite in German? 🫡

 Whether you go with Entschuldigung for everyday situations, Entschuldigen Sie for formal contexts, or Tut mir leid when you're genuinely sorry, you've now got the tools to navigate German politeness like a pro.
-These phrases are some of the most useful you'll learn because you'll use them constantly in real conversations.
 The key is matching the phrase to the situation and not overthinking it.
-Germans appreciate when learners make the effort to be polite, even if your pronunciation isn't perfect yet.
+To achieve this, you can only rely on media consumption and time.

 If you consume media in German, and you understand at least some of the messages and sentences within that media, you will make progress.
 Period.